flaxandteal/flaxandteal-website/content/team.md

 [Kanika](https://www.linkedin.com/in/kanika-miglani-538a06137/) has recently joined us to add to our machine learning and data science analytics skill-sets.
 Kanika has a Masters in Mathematics and Statistics from the Indian Institute of Technology and has an experienced background in Python and R.

-### Kathleen Mallon | Developer

-[Kathleen](https://www.linkedin.com/in/kathleen-m-/) underwent placement with Flax &amp; Teal before starting back at university and also decided to stay with us during her degree.
-Kathleen is studying a computer science degree, and has experience in Kubernetes, Python and more.
-Kathleen is also a STEM ambassador, member of BLUG, and co-founder of the Computing Society at Ulster University.

 ### Ronan Lewsley | Developer

 [Ronan](https://www.linkedin.com/in/ronan-lewsley-9b1bbb199/) joined us on his placement year during university, and decided to stay at Flax &amp; Teal during his studies.
 Ronan is currently studying a degree in computer science, and has experience working with Python, Kubernetes,